If you live on the floodplain in eastern South Dakota, you know how real the threat of water damage can be.

 8. Know How to Shut Off Your Water Supply

 This might seem obvious, but in case a flood hits or a pipe bursts, you need to know where and how to shut off your main water supply to stop the flow of water.
-If you’re going to be gone over a long period of time, you may want to turn off your water before you leave just in case.
+If you’re going to be gone for a long period of time, you may want to turn off your water before you leave just in case.

 9. Consider Buying a Water Alarm or Water Flow Monitoring System

 For real emergencies, it’s wise to invest in a water alarm or water flow monitoring system.
 A water alarm works like a smoke alarm, warning you when water is detected in a specific area (such as a basement or laundry room).
-A water flow monitoring system is attached to your water supply and measures the water flow into your house; if it detects excess water, it automatically stops water from entering your house.
+A water flow monitoring system is attached to your water supply and measures the water flow into your house.
+If it detects excess water, it automatically stops water from entering your house.

 What If I Still Get Water Damage in Sioux Falls?

 Sometimes, you can take all the necessary precautions and still wind up with water damage in your home.